 Subp.
 6. Exception for blind trusts.
 When a trust is organized to prevent the beneficiary from having any knowledge of the assets held by the trust, the beneficiary of the trust is not required to report the underlying securities owned by the trust.
 Commented [PJ(6]: This provision ensures that beneficiaries of blind trusts are not required to report trust assets of which they are supposed to have no knowledge.

-4503.0500 CONTRIBUTIONS

-[For text of subpart 1, see M.R.]
+4503.0500 CONTRIBUTIONS [For text of subpart 1, see M.R.]
 Subp.
 2. Time of receipt of contributions.

-- A. A monetary contribution not made through electronic means is received by a political committee or political fund, for reporting and contribution limit purposes, when the instrument conveying the contribution, such as cash, check, or money order, is physically received by the treasurer, the candidate, or a committee or fund worker. - B. A contribution delivered through the United States mail is received on the date the mail is gathered from the delivery point by the treasurer, the candidate, or a committee or fund worker. - C. A monetary contribution made through electronic means is received for purposes of the registration requirements in section 10A.14; the reporting requirements in section 10A.20; the sessional contribution prohibition in section 10A.273; and the affidavit of contributions requirement in section 10A.323, on the date that the contributor makes the contribution to the contribution processor. - D. A monetary contribution made through electronic means is received for purposes of the deposit requirements in section 10A.15, subdivision 3, on the date that the treasurer, the candidate, or a committee or fund worker has access to the funds under the terms of the agreement with the contribution processor.
+Commented [PJ(7]: These amendments are intended to A. A monetary contribution not made through electronic means is received by a political committee or political fund, for reporting and contribution limit purposes, when the instrument conveying the contribution, such as cash, check, or money order, is physically received by the treasurer, the candidate, or a committee or fund worker. clarify when contributions made through electronic means are received.
+They were in the potential technical package.
+B. A contribution delivered through the United States mail is received on the date the mail is gathered from the delivery point by the treasurer, the candidate, or a committee or fund worker.
+C. A monetary contribution made through electronic means is received for purposes of the registration requirements in section 10A.14; the reporting requirements in section 10A.20; the sessional contribution prohibition in section 10A.273; and the affidavit of contributions Commented [SJ(8]: This section provides that for the various reporting deadlines and cutoff requirements of 10A the date the electronic contribution is made is used. requirement in section 10A.323, on the date that the contributor makes the contribution to the contribution processor.
+D. A monetary contribution made through electronic means is received for purposes of the deposit requirements in section 10A.15, subdivision 3, on the date that the treasurer, the candidate, or a committee or fund worker has access to the funds under the terms of the Commented [SJ(9]: This section provides that the deposit deadline is set when the electronic contribution may be downloaded to the committee account. agreement with the contribution processor.
 [For text of subparts 3 - 9, see M.R.]
 Subp 10.
 Electronic contribution processors.
 An organization that provides contribution processing and delivery services, when acting in the ordinary course of business by collecting and disbursing contributions to a committee or fund that was designated by the contributor, is not required to register under Minnesota Statutes section 10A.14 or report under Minnesota Statutes section 10A.20.
+Commented [PJ(10]: This amendment is to clarify that contribution processors do not need to register or report under Chapter 10A.
+4503.1300 GOVERNOR AND LIEUTENANT GOVERNOR.
+[For text of subparts 1-3, see M.R.]
+Subp.
+4. Contribution limits for governor and lieutenant governor before and after Commented [P](11] .
+This amendment is added to correct a to the limits set forth in Minnesota Statutes, section 10A.27, subdivision 1, clause (a), for governor and lieutenant governor running together.
+After the merger of the committees, contributions to either committee from a single source must be aggregated in determining whether the contribution limit for the joint committee has been reached or exceeded.
+If the limit has been exceeded, contributions must be returned in accordance with subpart 5 Minnesota Statutes section 10A.27, subdivision 16a.